Drexel-MS-Y2-DSCI-Group-Projects/dsci511-pokemon-data/README.md

 Command line parser tool for simplifying the query input processing.

+## Sources
+- PokeAPI
+- Bulbapedia
+- PokemonDB

 ## Data pipeline
 PokeAPI, bulbapedia, and pokemondb data must be fetched before `merge.py` can be executed.
 The order largely does not matter for the pokemon data from the web.

-**However** color analysis is done specifically on pokemondb data, so that data must be fetched before doing color analysis.
+**However** color analysis is done specifically on pokemondb image data, so that data must be fetched before doing color analysis.
+This was done only on the main official image for each Pokemon, since doing color analysis on each image was proving to be too intensive (but could be done by another user if required).

-`query.py` likewise can only be run after data has been collected.
+`query.py` likewise can only be run after all data has been collected and is available in merge.json.

 ## The Data
 * Type